-These days, almost everyone avails of a Home Loan to facilitate real estate purchases.
-Property prices have increased considerably, and it is nearly impossible for people to afford a home without seeking help in the form of Home Loans.
-Home Loans owe their popularity to several different reasons.
-To start with, Home Loans are low-interest rate loans.
-The low-interest rate applicable on these loans helps borrowers keep their EMIs on the affordable side as well as afford their dream home without paying too much interest in the long go.
+To realise the dream of owning a home, prospective homebuyers can avail of a Home Loan.
+Home Loans are low-interest rate loans.
+The low-interest rate applicable on these loans helps borrowers keep their EMIs feasible as well as purchase their dream home without paying too much interest in the long go.
 Further, Home Loans are long-tenor loans.
 The repayment tenor can easily stretch up to 25 to 30 years, which makes Home Loan repayment easy.
 Further, Home Loans come with Home Loan tax benefits.

 Home Loans are repaid in the form of EMIs.
 The EMIs constitute a principal component and an interest component.
 The principal component goes up as time increases and the interest component goes down.
 Home Loan borrowers can claim tax deductions on payments made towards the repayment of both the interest as well as the principal component of the Home Loan.
 Section 80C of the Income Tax Act deals with deductions on payments made towards principal repayment and Section 24(b) deals with tax deductions available on payments made towards interest repayment.